hackthos-project-list/Volunteer---Webapp/README.md

 A wallet functionality to share the leaderboard incentives/tokens will be set up in Ethereum.
 TheHeroLoop will also look into smart contracts in the Ethereum blockchain between citizens,  businesses, municipalities and universities.
 Hyperledger will be used for additional blockchain services.

-## Getting started
-How to copy the project and run on local machine

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts